huazhx/huazhx.github.io/_pages/about.md

 ---
 permalink: /
-title: "Zhenhua Xu"
+title: "huazhx"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-## About Me
+# About Me

-I completed my undergraduate studies at Beijing University of Posts and Telecommunications (BUPT), majoring in Software Engineering in the School of Computer Science.
+I am currently pursuing a Master's degree in Artificial Intelligence at Peking University, building upon my undergraduate foundation in Software Engineering from Beijing University of Posts and Telecommunications (BUPT).

-During my undergraduate studies, I maintained a weighted average score of 88.77, with a GPA of 3.72, ranking in the top 20% of my major.

-## Academic Interests
+# Academic Background & Interests

-I have a strong interest in artificial intelligence and its practical applications.
-I performed well in related courses such as Fundamentals of Artificial Intelligence and Data Mining.
-I also focused on developing my programming skills through courses like Python Programming and Linux Environment Development Applications.
+My academic journey has been driven by a deep fascination with artificial intelligence, particularly natural language processing and its real-world applications.
+I have finished some core courses including Fundamentals of Artificial Intelligence and CS224n, while strengthening my technical foundation through Python Programming and Linux Environment Development Applications.

-## Achievements

-- Passed the College English Test Band 6 (CET-6)
-- Received the University Second-Class Scholarship

-## Project Experience

-### Transformer-Based Stock Investment Assistant Model (Graduation Project)
-This research built upon a published methodology to generate feature sequences from daily stock trading data and label these sequences using specific algorithms.
-I implemented a hybrid model combining CNN with Transformer architecture that takes these sequences as input and outputs probabilities for buy, sell, or hold decisions.
-Ablation experiments demonstrated modest improvements over the original CNN-based approach and other simple models.

-### RAG-Based BUPT Forum Assistant
-This project utilized langgraph to build a workflow divided into retrieval and generation phases.
-The retrieval phase implemented a hybrid index using both BM25 and Embedding methods, while instruction-based language models were used to generate and evaluate results.

-### LSTM-Based Stock Price Prediction Website
-I developed a web application with a Flask backend and a frontend based on ECharts templates.
-The system used LSTM models for stock price prediction, stored historical and predicted data in MySQL, and implemented Ajax for communication between frontend and backend components.

-## Education

-- **Beijing University of Posts and Telecommunications** (BUPT)
-  - Bachelor's Degree in Software Engineering
-  - School of Computer Science
-  - GPA: 3.72/4.0 (88.77/100), Top 20%

-## Skills
+# Technical Skills

+**Programming & Development**
+- Python
-- **Programming Languages**: Python, Linux environment development
+- Linux environment development and system administration
-- **AI/ML Frameworks**: Experience with Transformer models, LSTM, CNN
-- **Web Development**: Flask, ECharts, Ajax
-- **Languages**: Proficient in English (CET-6)
+- Software engineering principles and best practices

+**Languages**
+- English: CET-6 certified
+- Chinese: Native speaker

+# Current Focus

+I am actively engaged in advancing my expertise in AI research and development, with particular emphasis on bridging the gap between cutting-edge NLP research and practical applications that can create meaningful impact.

 <!--
 This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!